7Pettay7/Delete-Old-Downloads/README.md

 ## Additional Features

 DOD also includes a feature that can send an email of what downloads were deleted in HTML format.
 You must edit the 'DOD.ps1' file to include a sending email address, the senders password, a receiving address, the SMTP server URL, and port number.

+More features are planned as well as a guide to setting up a scheduled task to run on Windows